 Prepare the collar facing by attaching both pattern pieces at the center back seam.
 Press, seam flat.

-With right sides of the fabric together, pin the front and back bodice together starting at the shoulder seam.
+Right sides of the fabric together, pin the front and back bodice together starting at the shoulder seam.
 Pin the collar along the neck opening.

 Start at the shoulder and continue sewing the collar across to the other shoulder.
 Clip into the corners to fit the collar as needed.